Part 1- IHC Humanitarian Organizations and Commercial Companies (FZLLC) Common Regulations

 - The Humanitarian Organization obtains the Authority’s written approval on the appointment of the designated volunteer as Manager.

-The categories of activities and business to be undertaken by a Humanitarian Organization or a Commercial Entity shall be provided in the License Activity List updated from time to time (Annex 1).
+The categories of activities and business to be undertaken by a Humanitarian Organization or a Commercial Entity shall be provided in IHC License List of Activities (Annex 1).

 The activity(ies) on the License may be amended by adding new activity(ies) or removing existing activity(ies), by a written application from the Humanitarian Organization or Commercial Entity to the Authority, and at the Authority’s discretion.